 You don’t usually need to think about this when there’s only a couple of people in an account, but larger companies need to control what users in an enterprise account are able to see and do.
 They need to lock down access at a granular level.

 Large companies are much more concerned about advanced security than small companies.
 They often want two-factor authentication.
-They have IT departments who want to have phone calls to ask about your hosting infrastructure and security practices, GDPR, and data storage practices before they’re ready to sign off or purchase.
+They have IT departments who want to have phone calls to ask about your hosting infrastructure and security practices, data center sustainability practices, GDPR, and data storage practices before they’re ready to sign off or purchase.
 If your CTO hasn’t given security much thought up until now, or doesn’t have it documented, you’re going to lose these deals.

 Workflows and Workspaces